 - A code editor, like VS Code

 - NestJS CLI.
-You can use the npm install -g @nestjs/cli command to install the CLI.
+You can establish the CLI by running the npm install -g @nestjs/cli installation command.

 How to Setup the Project